 Osteoarthritis of the rearfoot and ankle is often a result of previous injury such as prior ankle fracture or repetitive ankle sprains.
 Symptoms of rearfoot and ankle arthritis include stiffness and pain with weight bearing.

 The underlying cause of OA is unknown, but it seems to have both a genetic predisposition and relationship to joint trauma.
-Many authors speculate the cause may be mechanical as discussed above, but others describe changes such as biologic, biochemical, enzymatic or even a combination of these.
+Many authors speculate that the cause may be mechanical, as discussed above, but others describe changes such as biologic, biochemical, enzymatic or even a combination of these.

-Treatment of osteoarthritis, regardless of the location, is treated with bracing, anti-inflammatory medications and surgery.
+Osteoarthritis, regardless of the location, is treated with bracing, anti-inflammatory medications, and surgery.
 Treatment begins with shoes and braces to make the foot more efficient.
-The less work the foot performs the more we can control the symptoms of osteoarthritis.
+The less work the foot performs, the more we can control the symptoms of osteoarthritis.
 Treatment may include:

 Injectable hylan G-F 20 (Synvisc), or what is called viscosupplementation, is popular for large joints including the ankle.
-Although this still is considered an "off-label" use of Synvisc, studies show an injection can reduce the symptoms of osteoarthritis for three to 12 months.
+Although this is still considered an "off-label" use of Synvisc, studies show an injection can reduce the symptoms of osteoarthritis for 3 to 12 months.
 Synvisc often is used in conjunction with arthroscopic debridement of the ankle.

 Surgical treatment of osteoarthritis may be required if bracing and medical treatment proves ineffective.
 Surgical care consists of joint debridement, fusion or replacement with implants.
 The choice of each procedure depends on the location of the osteoarthritis and general health of the patient.

-For end stage rearfoot and ankle osteoarthritis, joint fusion has been a trusted and reliable procedure used for many years.
-Fusion procedures are performed at a hospital under general anesthesia taking from 1 to 2 hours to complete.
-The joint that is undergoing fusion is resected (removed) and the joint fixated by internal or external fixation.
-The fusion site remains stabilized for 10-12 weeks following surgery to insure boney fusion.
-For most patients who undergo subtalar joint or ankle fusion, gait is normal at slow speeds (walking) but limits any activity such as running.
+For end-stage rearfoot and ankle osteoarthritis, joint fusion has been a trusted and reliable procedure used for many years.
+Fusion procedures are performed at a hospital under general anesthesia, taking from 1 to 2 hours to complete.
+The joint that is undergoing fusion is resected (removed) and the joint is fixated by internal or external fixation.
+The fusion site remains stabilized for 10-12 weeks following surgery to ensure bony fusion.
+For most patients who undergo subtalar joint or ankle fusion, gait is normal at slow speeds (walking) but limits any activity, such as running.

 Another technique called arthrodiastasis involves off-loading the ankle with a distraction fixator.
 The fixator is surgically attached to the foot and leg with pins.
 The pins then are mechanically separated to "off-load" the ankle.
 The theory is that off-loading allows the joint to regenerate cartilage.
 Arthrodiastasis requires 12 to 22 weeks of non-weight-bearing in the distractor.

 Rheumatoid arthritis (RA) is a complex and debilitating disease that affects about 1 percent of the general population.
-Rheumatoid arthritis is an autoimmune disease that effects women three times more than men.
+Rheumatoid arthritis is an autoimmune disease that affects women three times more than men.
 Rheumatoid arthritis can be subcategorized as seropositive or seronegative.
-The vast majority of rheumatoid arthritis is seropositive meaning that the patient's blood sample will react in the lab with the autoantibody that causes rheumatoid arthritis.
-Symmetrical involvement is typical with both hands and both feet affected.
-In comparison to OA, morning stiffness associated with RA will last more than 30 minutes.
+The vast majority of rheumatoid arthritis is seropositive, meaning that the patient's blood sample will react in the lab with the autoantibody that causes rheumatoid arthritis.
+Symmetrical involvement is typical, with both hands and both feet affected.
+In comparison to osteoarthritis (OA), morning stiffness associated with RA will last more than 30 minutes.

 Causes and Contributing Factors